h-griffin/dnd-notes/grimmhaus/lore.md

 ## Kato-Ra El
 - devil?

+- he came with the darkness and cut out the light, trapped the all bloom within a strange prison

 ## Ambrosius Fog
 - employer of ambrosius casino

 ## Count Felix Defluff
 - huelfryn
+- feline person, curled mustache

 ## VeeVee
 - female ninja
-- stole an aetheric shard from ambrosius casino vault
+- stole an aetheric shard from ambrosius casino vault creating a portal

 ## Shaza El
 - dread master?
+- temple of shaza el mabad in desert north of takrati, taloa
+- "a nessicary trragedy"
+- one regret is sari

 ## Sand Sculptor
+- "sand man" desert guide
-- sand man "we the sarab" desert guide
+- "we the sarab"

-# === MONSTERS ===
-## gibbering mouther
-- congealed bodies makup undead monstrosity
+- daughter rameek, killed by kaneki session#14
+- killed by kaneki session#14

+## Zara the Weaver
+- owner of weaving/tapestry shop in takraki, taloa
+- patterns/portraits come to her in a vision

-## shambling mound
+## Azar Alshams
-- larger mouther, rot, decay, fungus
+- king of the south wind
+- refers to zazriel as princess, she does not recognize him

+## Susano The Storm Lord
+- father to Azar Alshams king of the south wind and princess "delila"
+- koromus diety?